justxoai/USTHConnect2024/README.md

 Note
 =======================
-Today: Create 3 fragment, but not content in it because don't have blue-print
+Today: Create Drawer Navigator for each Fragment so that it won't fight with back button

-Report: Done: Home, Notifi, Profile, Navigator Drawer
+Report: When click to another button in Bottom Navigator, the Drawer still there

-Reason:
+Reason: I forget to close it when click to another button ?

-Tomorow: Make button to fragment and activity
+Tomorow: Make it to all

-Ask: Can make menu icon in each app bar? so that when change page , the icon will got trans(?)
+Ask: